-In this post I’ll run through some quick tips for how to maximise the quality of your webcam videos.
+In this post, I’ll provide some quick tips for maximising the quality of your webcam videos.

 We’ll be using these videos to share with your audience, so it will make them a lot more watchable if we can get the videos looking and sounding good.